LauraKoehler/arc_processing/README.md

 ### Profiles

-Plot data from instruments measuring profiles for the 3 ITCZ crossings.
+Plot data from instruments measuring profiles for the three ITCZ crossings.

 ```python
 import xarray as xr